apache/superset/UPDATING.md

 ## Next

+* [11704](https://github.com/apache/incubator-superset/pull/11704) Breaking change: Jinja templating for SQL queries has been updated, removing default modules such as `datetime` and `random` and enforcing static template values.
+To restore or extend functionality, use `JINJA_CONTEXT_ADDONS` and `CUSTOM_TEMPLATE_PROCESSORS` in `superset_config.py`.

 * [11575](https://github.com/apache/incubator-superset/pull/11575) The Row Level Security (RLS) config flag has been moved to a feature flag.
 To migrate, add `ROW_LEVEL_SECURITY: True` to the `FEATURE_FLAGS` dict in `superset_config.py`.

 * NOTICE: config flag ENABLE_REACT_CRUD_VIEWS has been set to `True` by default, set to `False` if